ag-sc/CRAM-Generation-LLM/README.md

 # Generation of Robot Manipulation Plans Using Generative Large Language Models - Supplementary Material

-This repository contains supplementary material to the paper "Generation of Robot Manipulation Plans Using Generative Large Language Models" submitted to the *IEEE Robotic Computing* conference.
+This repository contains supplementary material to the paper "Generation of Robot Manipulation Plans Using Generative Large Language Models" accepted at the *Seventh IEEE International Conference on Robotic Computing (IRC)*.
+If you want to reference this work, please cite the following paper: *tba*

 ## Abstract